Uncle Albert/Admiral Halsey: Reception

 Paul McCartney won the Grammy Award for Best Arrangement Accompanying Vocalists in 1971 for the song.
 The single was certified Gold by the Recording Industry Association of America for sales of over one million copies.

-According to Allmusic critic Stewart Mason, fans of Paul McCartney's music are divided in their opinions of this song.
-Although some fans praise it as "one of his most playful and inventive songs" others criticize it for being "exactly the kind of cute self-indulgence that they find so annoying about his post-Beatles career."
-Mason himself considers it "churlish" to be annoyed by the song, given that the song isn't intended to be completely serious, and praises the "Hands across the water" section as being "lovably giddy."
+According to AllMusic critic Stewart Mason, fans of Paul McCartney's music are divided in their opinions of this song.
+Although some fans praise it as "one of his most playful and inventive songs", others criticize it for being "exactly the kind of cute self-indulgence that they find so annoying about his post-Beatles career".
+Mason himself considers it "churlish" to be annoyed by the song, given that the song is not intended to be completely serious, and he praises the "Hands across the water" section as being "lovably giddy".
 Ultimate Classic Rock critic Nick DeRiso states that the song feels "more calculatedly twee than truly inspired, despite its episodic construction" and that its main weakness is that it exposes McCartney's awareness of his own charm.

-In a contemporary review of RAM, Jon Landau of Rolling Stone gave "Uncle Albert/Admiral Halsey" a negative review, saying the song is "a piece with so many changes it never seems to come down anywhere, and in the places that it does, sounds like the worst piece of light music Paul has ever done."
-Cash Box said that the song "is bursting with fine melodies and interesting musical changes certain to please both AM and underground programmers."
+In a contemporary review of Ram, Jon Landau of Rolling Stone gave "Uncle Albert/Admiral Halsey" a negative review, saying the song is "a piece with so many changes it never seems to come down anywhere, and in the places that it does, sounds like the worst piece of light music Paul has ever done."
+Cash Box said that the song "is bursting with fine melodies and interesting musical changes certain to please both AM and underground programmers".
+Record World called it a "sound collage of Paul's best song ideas".

-A retrospective 2012 Pitchfork review by Jayson Greene states "Uncle Albert/Admiral Halsey is not only Ram's centerpiece, it is clearly one of McCartney’s five greatest solo songs.
+A retrospective 2012 Pitchfork review by Jayson Greene states: "Uncle Albert/Admiral Halsey is not only Ram's centerpiece, it is clearly one of McCartney’s five greatest solo songs.
 As the slash in the title hints, it's a multi-part song, starring two characters.
 To put its accomplishments in an egg-headed way: It fuses the conversational joy listeners associated with McCartney's melodic gift to the compositional ambition everyone assumed was Lennon's.
 To put it a simpler way: Every single second of this song is joyously, deliriously catchy, and no two seconds are the same."

-On the US charts, the song set a milestone as the all-time songwriting record (at the time) for Paul McCartney for the most consecutive calendar years to write a #1 song.
-This gave him eight consecutive years (starting with "I Want to Hold Your Hand"), leaving Lennon behind with only seven years.